Ingress

 port: 7903

-The operator reuses the same nginx target as the quick tunnel.
+The CLI reuses the same nginx target as the quick tunnel.
 Because everything comes from your manifest:

 • The namespace always matches your application.